Overview

 The AAA Foundation is offering a universal scholarship for each of its scholarship program opportunities.
 When using the universal application, applicants must be aware of the following:

-• CV/Resume – Include research and clinical accomplishments as well as academic and service experience.
+- CV/Resume – Include audiology related research and clinical experience as well as academic and audiology volunteer (i.e. service) experience.
 Also include grade point average along with the university’s grading scale (i.e., 3.5 with maximum possible of 4 or 3.9 with maximum possible of 5).
+Students at a University with pass/fail grading, please include an additional letter from your program director regarding your academic standing.
+CV/Resume should be no more than 2-3 pages.
 CV/Resume must be uploaded to the application as part of the supporting documentation requirements.
+For an example of a CV/Resume, please visit the Academy's website.
 Accepted file formats are PDF, DOC, and DOCX.

 Applicants must also acknowledge and agree to the individual scholarship program eligibility requirements they are applying to as well as the general AAA Foundation scholarship program policies in order to submit an application.
 Failure to do so will result in the application not being accepted/reviewed.